kousuke-nakano/jQMC/examples/example07/README.md

 # jQMC weak scaling results on GPUs

 This directory contains weak-scaling results for **jQMC**.
-The weak scaling were measured for Variational Monte Carlo (VMC) and Lattice Regularized Diffusion Monte Carlo (LRDMC) calculations on GPUs.
+The weak scaling is measured for Lattice Regularized Diffusion Monte Carlo (LRDMC) calculations on GPUs.
 The weak-scaling were measured on the supercomputer [Leonardo](https://www.hpc.cineca.it/systems/hardware/leonardo/) at CINECA in Italy and on the supercomputer [Miyabi](https://www.cc.u-tokyo.ac.jp/en/supercomputer/miyabi/system.php) at the University of Tokyo in Japan.

 ---